 - Three letters of recommendation should also be included.
 One letter of recommendation

-must come from any faculty or staff member affiliated with the university.
-Letters
+must come from any faculty member affiliated with the university.
+Letters from relatives

-from relatives will not be accepted.
-Letters should focus on the individuals recommendation
+will not be accepted.
+Letters should focus on the individuals recommendation as to

-as to why the notation should be removed; and could include details related to your
+why the notation should be removed; and could include details related to your commitment

-commitment to academic responsibility, your growth as a result of this incident, and/or
+to academic responsibility, your growth as a result of this incident, and/or future

 - The personal statement and letters of recommendation must be submitted using the Transcript Notation Petition Form.